 The oximeter is placed on a climber’s fingertip.
 The oximeter uses two beams of light that shine into small blood vessels and capillaries in your finger.
 The sensor reflects the amount of oxygen in the blood.
 This simple piece of equipment gathers the required information within seconds of being applied to your finger.

-First aid medical kit
+A first aid kit

 What if you feel sick on Kilimanjaro?

-Some people are afraid to say they are feeling unwell because they do not want to hold up the rest of the group.
+Some people are afraid to say they’re feeling unwell because they don’t want to hold up the rest of the group.
 Your mountain crew are there to support you on this journey and communication is the essential key to a successful summit.
 Trust your team!

 What personal equipment is needed for safety on Kilimanjaro?